Theophoric name: Classical Greek and Roman theophoric names

 Certain names of classical gods are sometimes given as personal names.
 The most common is Diana and its variants, such as Diane; others include Minerva, Aphrodite, Venus, Isis, or Juno.
-The first pope to take a regnal name, Pope John II, had the given name Mercurius and changed his name as he considered it inappropriate for the Pope to have the name of a pagan deity.
+The first pope to take a regnal name, Pope John II, had the given name Mercurius and changed his name as he considered it inappropriate for the pope to have a pagan deity's name.